 Dr. Colombo is the Director of Cardiac Catheterization Laboratory at Columbus Hospital in Milan, Italy, and Chief of Invasive Cardiology at San Raffaele Hospital.
 Additionally, he serves as a visiting professor of medicine at Columbia Medical Center in New York.
 Dr. Colombo contributed to the development of intravascular ultrasound in coronary stent placement—a procedure for which he is regarded a pioneer.
 He also lead the cardiac stem cell therapy trial at San Raffaele Hospital in Milan.
 As principal investigator, Dr. Colombo dealt first-hand with adult stem cell treatment for chronic angina and heart disease patients.
 Some of his research can be found in publications such as the American Journal of Cardiovascular Drugs and Circulation: Journal of the American College of Cardiology.

-Dr. Duckers serves as an interventional cardiologist and the head of the Molecular Cardiology Laboratory at the Thoraxcenter, Erasmus University Medical Center Rotterdam in the Netherlands.
-He is the principal investigator of the ADVANCE clinical trial, which treats patients within 24 hours of an acute heart attack using cells from a person’s own fat tissue, known as adipose-derived stem and regenerative cells.
+Dr. Duckers is an Associate Professor in molecular cardiology and cardioregenerative medicine at University Medical Center, Utrecht in The Netherlands.
+After graduating from medical school cum laude, Dr. Duckers was a postdoctoral research fellow at the University of Michigan.
+He was formerly the head of the Molecular Cardiology Laboratory at the Thoraxcenter, Erasmus University Medical Center Rotterdam.
+He is the principal investigator of the ADVANCE clinical trial, which treats patients within 24 hours of an acute heart attack using cells from adipose-derived stem and regenerative cells (ADRCs).
 Previously, Dr. Duckers served as an investigator for the PRECISE clinical trial, which treated patients with chronic coronary artery disease who had exhausted all options from conventional treatment and upon which the Okyanos Heart Institute cardiac cell therapy treatment is based.

 Dr. Mendelsohn serves as the director of the Center for Therapeutic Angiogenesis.
 A graduate of Johns Hopkins School of Medicine, Dr. Mendelsohn completed his internship and residency in internal medicine at the Massachusetts General Hospital, where he was a clinical fellow in medicine at Harvard Medical School.
 He completed a fellowship at Duke University Medical Center in cardiovascular disease where he began his research on therapeutic angiogenesis.
 In 1999 he founded the Center for Therapeutic Angiogenesis in Birmingham, Ala. and through the center has served as the principal investigator in more than 20 clinical trials of therapeutic angiogenesis for both coronary artery and peripheral artery disease patients using various protein, gene and stem cell therapies.
 Dr. Mendelsohn dosed the first patient in the world with the vascular growth factor HGF using a percutaneous intra-myocardial delivery catheter and performed the first stem cell transplant to the heart in Alabama.